Our learning theme this week will be - Measuring - amongst other things!

 At the start of each term and of a new learning theme, we spend time talking to the children about what they already know, what they would like to find out and any activities they would like to take part in.
 We then use these ideas to help us with the planning and preparation of activities.

-Literacy and Maths learning this Spring Term
+Literacy and Mathematics this Spring Term

 Our themes for Literacy and Maths follow a medium term plan, which details the skills in which we will be focussing on for each half term.